dmidlo/histdata.com-tools/README.md

 `histdatacom --quality` runs offline checks against datasets that are already on disk.
-It does not contact HistData.com or InfluxDB; it submits a local Temporal orchestration `DataQualityWorkflow` that runs CPU/file activities and writes detailed JSON reports as disk artifacts.
+It does not contact HistData.com or InfluxDB; it submits a local Temporal orchestration `DataQualityWorkflow` that runs CPU/file activities.
+Successful default runs use a scratch report and delete it after validation; pass `--quality-report PATH` when a durable detailed JSON report is needed.
 Use it after downloading or extracting data, before trusting local ZIP, CSV, or cache artifacts for import, modeling, or backtesting.

 ```sh
 histdatacom --quality --quality-target data/ --quality-report reports/quality.json
 ```

-The command prints a human summary and can also write a full JSON report.
+The command prints a human summary, source-artifact cleanliness, and scratch report cleanup status.
 If no `--quality-target` is passed, quality mode uses the configured data directory.
 Targets can be plain HistData CSV files, extracted Excel `.xlsx` payloads, HistData ZIP archives, directories containing those files, or the canonical `.data` cache file.

 Use `--repo-quality` when the same quality run should also update the local repo helper file with bounded per-instrument quality summaries: